Getting Started with Every Day Counts Calendar Math: Grade 5

 Step 3: (15 min. prep) Begin 1st day of school or catch up to present Day of School

-The Counting Tape needn’t be in the same part of the room as the other elements on the board.
-It is important that the entire 25 ft of tape (enough for 100 3-inch sticky notes) be displayed so that sticky-notes accumulating each day of school can be seen as the fraction or percent of the whole tape that has been covered.
+NOTE: It is important that the entire 25 ft of tape (enough for 100 3-inch sticky notes) be displayed so that sticky-notes accumulating each day of school can be seen as a growing fraction or percent of the whole tape.
 For example, on Day 7, 0.07 or 7% of the tape is covered with sticky notes and 0.93 or 93% of the tape remains uncovered.

-Laminate Hundred Chart from the Kit (to prevent staining with use of red Transparency Pen) or use as is with a crayon that will wipe off.
-If you do not have a commercial Hundred Chart, enlarge and copy TR 11 to create 10″ x 10″ grid or use TR 3 and mount two 5″ x 10″ grids side-by-side on large paper to create the blank Hundred Chart.
+3. Display one commercial Hundred Chart.
+If you do not have a commercial Hundred Chart, enlarge and copy TR 11 from the back of the T. Guide to create a 10″ x 10″ grid or use TR 3 and mount two 5″ x 10″ grids side-by-side on large paper to create the blank Hundred Chart.

 EDC Daily Depositor – Day of School